sparkfun/SparkFun_BlueSMiRF-v2/docs/at_commands.md

 </div>

+- **BluetoothConnectRetries**
-- **BluetoothConnectRetries** &mdash; If this device has a paired MAC or name, at power up it will attempt to connect to this paired device.
+:   If this device has a paired MAC or name, at power up it will attempt to connect to this paired device.
 A connection is not guaranteed, and the connection will be re-tried this number of times before going into passive, discoverable mode.
+- **BluetoothConnectTimeoutMs**
-- **BluetoothConnectTimeoutMs** &mdash; When this device is connecting to a paired device, if this number of milliseconds expires before a connection is made, the device will attempt to reconnect to the paired device.
+:   When this device is connecting to a paired device, if this number of milliseconds expires before a connection is made, the device will attempt to reconnect to the paired device.
+- **BluetoothEscapeCharacter**
-- **BluetoothEscapeCharacter** &mdash; This is the character that must be transmitted by a remote device to enter command mode remotely over the Bluetooth connection.
+:   This is the character that must be transmitted by a remote device to enter command mode remotely over the Bluetooth connection.

 	!!! note
 		Escape characters are ignored after `MaxCommandTimeMs` number of milliseconds and within `MinEscapeTimeMs` of other incoming characters.

+- **BluetoothNickname**
-- **BluetoothNickname** &mdash; The name that is broadcast when other devices are scanning for devices to pair to.
+:   The name that is broadcast when other devices are scanning for devices to pair to.
+- **BluetoothPairedMac**
-- **BluetoothPairedMac** &mdash; The MAC address of the BlueSMiRF that this device should pair to at power-on.
+:   The MAC address of the BlueSMiRF that this device should pair to at power-on.
 Use the `ATM` command on the remote device to display its MAC address.
 This command is not normally used; use the button pairing method for an easier way to pair two devices.
+- **BluetoothPairedName**
-- **BluetoothPairedName** &mdash; The name of the BlueSMiRF that this device should pair to at power-on.
+:   The name of the BlueSMiRF that this device should pair to at power-on.
 Use the `BluetoothNickname` command on the remote device to change its paired name.
 This command is not normally used; use the button pairing method for an easier way to pair two devices.
+- **BluetoothPin**
-- **BluetoothPin** &mdash; The pin that is needed during pairing.
+:   The pin that is needed during pairing.
 Only needed on very old Bluetooth USB dongles.
+- **BluetoothRxSize**
-- **BluetoothRxSize** &mdash; The size of the Bluetooth receive buffer.
+:   The size of the Bluetooth receive buffer.
 Increase if a large amount of data is coming into the BlueSMiRF over Bluetooth, before the speed of the serial interface can output it.
+- **BluetoothTxSize**
-- **BluetoothTxSize** &mdash; The size of the Bluetooth transmit buffer.
+:   The size of the Bluetooth transmit buffer.
 Increase if a large amount of data needs to be transmitted over Bluetooth but the connection between devices is poor and multiple retransmissions occur.
+- **BluetoothType**
-- **BluetoothType** &mdash; Controls the Bluetooth protocol.
+:   Controls the Bluetooth protocol.
 This parameter accepts a `0`, `1`, and `2` for the Bluetooth Protocol as listed below.
 Note that only the SPP protocol supports pairing.

 	- Protocol `0` = Serial Port Profile (SPP)
 	- Protocol `1` = Bluetooth Low-Energy (BLE)
 	- Protocol `2` = Radio off

-## Serial Commands
+### Serial Commands
 Below is a table for serial commands, a short description of the command, and its factory default value (if applicable).
 Right after the table, there is also a list which provides a detailed explanation of each parameter as well.